zakirhussainshaik/starter-hugo-academic/content/post/channel-hardening-and-favorable-propagation/index.md

 Now there are some questions for the readers to think about, why can't we deploy infinite antennas (practically let's say some 1000 antennas) and with very minimal processing like MRT get the optimally best performance?
 Are there any practical limitations?

 We mentioned in the introduction that the practically deployed Massive MIMO system has 64 antennas (as of now).
 Then, the question arises with just 64 antennas do the above properties hold?
+How many antennas are sufficient to hold channel hardening practically.

 The research community currently talking about distributed MIMO (there are many names: Cell-Free Massive MIMO, Cell-Free Networks, Network MIMO etc).
 Do these properties hold for such networks?

-Think over it, we shall answer these concepts in the next post and also do some simulations in MATLAB and check whether 64 antennas are good enough for the above properties to hold.